MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-macOS.md

 ## Binary Archives

 PowerShell binary `tar.gz` archives are provided for the macOS platform to enable advanced deployment scenarios.
-When you install using this method you must install also manually install any dependencies.
+When you install using this method you must also manually install any dependencies.

 ### Installing binary archives on macOS